s3xysteak/lethal-company-mods-copier/README.md

 English | [简体中文](./README-zh.md)

 Not tested on Mac and Linux.
-As a developer, I guess this program can only run on Windows.
+As a developer, I guess this program can only run on Windows 10/11.

 ## :warning: Notes